 According to Recommendation C.9 of the German Corporate Governance Code, if the company has a controlling shareholder and the Supervisory Board has more than six members, at least two of the shareholder representatives shall be independent from the controlling shareholder.
-The Supervisory Board currently considers eight shareholder representatives to be independent from the controlling shareholders, namely Sabine Bendiek, Prof. Dr. Hans-Jörg Bullinger, Dr. Holger Engelmann, Prof. Dr. Bernd Gottschalk, Ulrike Hasbargen, Robin Stalker, Prof. TU Graz e.h.
+The Supervisory Board currently considers nine shareholder representatives to be independent from the controlling shareholders, namely Sabine Bendiek, Prof. Dr. Hans-Jörg Bullinger, Dr. Holger Engelmann, Prof. Dr. Bernd Gottschalk, Ulrike Hasbargen, Katherina Reiche, Robin Stalker, Prof. TU Graz e.h.
 KR Ing.
 Siegfried Wolf, and Prof. Dr.-Ing.
 Tong Zhang.

-In addition to the objectives set out above, the Supervisory Board developed a profile of expertise for the Board as a whole at its meeting on December 15, 2017, and expanded that profile at its meeting on December 17, 2021.
+In addition to the objectives set out above, the Supervisory Board developed a profile of expertise for the Board as a whole at its meeting on December 15, 2017, and expanded that profile at its meetings on December 17, 2021, and October 7, 2022.
 According to this profile, the Supervisory Board should collectively cover the following areas of technical expertise.
 The profile of expertise assumes that every member of the Supervisory Board has the personal qualifications, integrity, sufficient time, commitment, and discretion required to successfully carry out the responsibilities of a member of the Supervisory Board.

-- Sector knowledge: The Supervisory Board should have knowledge of and experience with the automotive sector and with the sectors in which the Industrial division operates. - Law/compliance: The Supervisory Board should have members with basic knowledge of stock corporation and corporate law and of the compliance field. - Finance: The Supervisory Board should be knowledgeable about and experienced in finance, financial reporting, auditing, risk management, and systems of internal controls. - Leadership: The Supervisory Board should have members experienced in leadership.
-This includes experience in managing and supervising companies.
+- Sector knowledge: The Supervisory Board should have knowledge of and experience with the automotive sector and with the sectors in which the Industrial division operates. - Law/compliance: The Supervisory Board should have members with basic knowledge of stock corporation and corporate law and of the compliance field.

-Research and development: The Supervisory Board should also be knowledgeable about and experienced in research and development, preferably in future-oriented fields such as E-Mobility and Digitalization.
+- Finance: The Supervisory Board should be knowledgeable about and experienced in finance, financial reporting, financial statement audits, risk management, and systems of internal control. - Leadership: The Supervisory Board should have members experienced in leadership.
+This includes experience in managing and supervising companies. - Research and development: The Supervisory Board should also be knowledgeable about and experienced in research and development, preferably in future-oriented fields such as electric mobility and digitalization. - Sustainability: The Supervisory Board should have expertise regarding the sustainability issues significant to the company.

-It is sufficient if an area of expertise is covered by at least one member of the Supervisory Board, with at least one member of the audit committee required to possess expertise in financial reporting and at least one other member of the audit committee required to possess expertise in auditing.
+It is sufficient if an area of expertise is covered by at least one member of the Supervisory Board, with at least one member of the audit committee required to possess expert knowledge about financial reporting and at least one other member of the audit committee required to possess expert knowledge about financial statement audits.
+The expert knowledge about financial reporting should consist of being particularly knowledgeable about and experienced in the application of accounting principles and internal control and risk management systems and the expert knowledge about financial statement audits should consist of being particularly knowledgeable about and experienced in financial statement audits.
+Financial reporting and financial statement audits also include sustainability reports and reviews of such reports.
+The chairman of the audit committee shall have expert knowledge about at least one of these two fields.

 The current Supervisory Board meets these objectives and covers the areas of expertise set out above.
 Proposals by the Supervisory Board to the annual general meeting for the election of shareholder representatives to the Supervisory Board will reflect these objectives and strive to cover the fields of expertise listed above.
+The extent to which the profile of expertise has been implemented is disclosed in the form of a qualifications matrix below.